Variante/GeniusInvokationSimulator/README.md

 ## Update log
 12/25/22:
-1. Add Barbara, Xingqiu and Mona
+1. Add new characters until Yoimiya
 2. Add Hydro reaction
 3. Fix summon bug - not activated at the end of a round